00016197wiut/WebTech_CW2_00016197/readme.md

 Validators: Holds validation logic to ensure data integrity.
 Views: Contains Pug files for rendering the application's views.

+The project can be accessed using this link [ https://github.com/00016197wiut/WebTech_CW2_00016197 ]

 I have utilized various npm packages for this project, and the node_modules directory has been excluded from version control using the .gitignore file.